devleaks/followthegreens/docs/plugin.md

 # X-Plane Follow the Greens 4D Plugin

 Follow the greens (FtG) is a (real-life) taxiway guidance system.

-Follow the greens is part of the modern _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).
+It is part of the modern _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).
 It currently is implemented in at several large airports like London, Dubai, Munich, Seoul and Frankfurt soon.

 The system works by highlighting taxiway lights in front of the aircraft.
 The pilot only has to follow the green lights, and stop on red lights.

-But now, there is a 4th dimension.
+But there is more now, there is a 4th dimension.

 Space.
 The final frontier? _Time_.
 The ultimate frontier.